Scarvy/readwise-reader-cli/README.md

-# reader-reading-list
+# Chrome ReadingList to Readwise's Reader

-Import Chrome Reading List into Reader using the official Reader API
+Import Chrome Reading List into Reader using the official Reader API.